r-azh/Fullstack_JS/Part2/excercise/Readme.md

 Expand your application by allowing users to add phone numbers to the phone book.
 You will need to add a second input element to the form (along with its own event handler)

+## 2.9*: The Phonebook Step 4
+Implement a search field that can be used to filter the list of people by name

+You can implement the search field as an input element that is placed outside the HTML form.
+The filtering logic shown in the image is case insensitive, meaning that the search term arto also returns results that contain Arto with an uppercase A.

+NB: When you are working on new functionality, it's often useful to "hardcode" some dummy data into your application, e.g.
+This saves you from having to manually input data into your application for testing out your new functionality.